Brazil scientists test frozen jaguar semen to help species

 Displaced jaguars are unlikely to thrive in new environments, which may be the range of another territorial individual, according to Panthera.
 Plus, they are unfamiliar with where best to find prey, which can leave them hunting livestock, putting them in ranchers’ crosshairs.

-The International Union for the Conservation of Nature’s Red List classifies jaguars as “near threatened” — a grade above vulnerable — though its population is on the decline and its habitat “severely fragmented.”
+The International Union for the Conservation of Nature’s Red List classifies jaguars as “near threatened” — a grade above vulnerable — though their population is on the decline and their habitat “severely fragmented.”

 Bianca was still a cub in the Amazon when she was rescued and delivered to Mata Ciliar.
 Like some of the wild-born cats living at the Brazilian Center for the Conservation of Neotropical Felines in Jundiai, she can’t be reintroduced to the wild, Adania said.
 Another female jaguar at the facility, named Tabatinga, was also artificially inseminated on Thursday.